Lester Sumrall

-Lester Frank Sumrall (February 15, 1913 – April 28, 1996) was an American Pentecostal pastor and evangelist.
+Lester Frank Sumrall (February 15, 1913 – April 28, 1996) was an American Pentecostal pastor, evangelist, teacher, and missionary.
 He founded the Lester Sumrall Evangelistic Association (LeSEA) and its humanitarian arm LeSEA Global Feed the Hungry, World Harvest Radio International, and World Harvest Bible College.

 Life and career

-Sumrall was born to Betty and George Sumrall in New Orleans on February 15, 1913.
+Sumrall was born on February 15, 1913, in New Orleans, Louisiana, to George Sumrall and Betty (née Chandler) Sumrall.
 He began preaching at the age of 17 after a recovery from tuberculosis.
 At the age of 19, he founded a church in Green Forest, Arkansas, and was ordained by the Assemblies of God.